SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-17-azox-vaccine-thrombo.md

 Bkgnd 17154 4.46e+08
 ```

-Now we can apply [Fisher's exact test](https://en.wikipedia.org/wiki/Fisher%27s_exact_test) (devised,
+We next apply [Fisher's exact test](https://en.wikipedia.org/wiki/Fisher%27s_exact_test) (devised,
 according to legend, for the problem of
 [The Lady Tasting Tea](https://en.wikipedia.org/wiki/Lady_tasting_tea))
 and the somewhat more traditional
 [test of proportion](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/prop.test)
-to test the statistical difference of the rates of VTE between the vaccinees and the
+to test the statistical significance of the difference in rates of VTE between the vaccinees and the
-general EU population:
+general EU population.
+For both tests, the null hypothesis is that there's no difference:

 ```R
 > fisher.test(mx)